What is Trucking Accident Law?

 Banner media

-When Can I File a Trucking Accident Lawsuit?
+When Can I File a Trucking Accident Lawsuit in Pasadena?

 California's statute of limitations for filing a truck accident claim is two years from the crash date.
 This means the court may not hear any lawsuit filed after this deadline and could be automatically dismissed.
 However, California offers the following few exceptions to its statute of limitations: